-Over the summer, Salem State University (SSU) announced it was divesting from fossil fuel companies.
-After reviewing the university’s announcement and speaking directly with SSU divestment activists, the Divest Fund Advisory Council voted unanimously that SSU is eligible to receive donations from the Multi-School Fossil Free Divestment Fund.
-This makes SSU the first school in the Fund to meet this criteria.
+Over the summer of 2018, Salem State University (SSU) announced it was divesting from fossil fuel companies.
+After reviewing the university’s announcement and speaking directly with SSU divestment activists, the Divest Fund Advisory Council voted unanimously that SSU was eligible to receive donations from the Multi-School Fossil Free Divestment Fund.

 According to Divest SSU organizer Noel Healy, the Fund was a key leverage point that helped nudge the university administrators in the right direction.
 We on the Fund’s Advisory Council are grateful for the tireless efforts of Divest SSU and couldn’t be more thrilled to be a part of this victory.